-The Fine Art program gives MBMA students a unique opportunity to be exposed to a strong artistic foundation.
-Starting with basic drawing fundamentals children will be working on their ability to "see" objects and the world around them.
-Instruction will include Pastel, Charcoal, Watercolor, Pen and Ink, Marker and Colored Pencil, Mixed Media and more.
-Each class involves a demonstration in "How to" use the media and "How to" draw what children see.
-Content will include lessons in Value, Line Study and Composition, Perspective, Movement and more.
-Each year culminates with a schoolwide Gallery Exhibit of the students' work.
+The Fine Art program gives MBMA students a unique opportunity to be exposed to a strong classical artistic foundation.
+Starting with basic drawing fundamentals children work on their ability to "see" objects and the world around them.
+Medium study includes pastel, charcoal, watercolor, pen and ink, marker, colored pencil, mixed media and more.
+Each class demonstration includes a "How to" use the media component as well as a "How to" practice artist session.
+Learning objectives include lessons in value, line study, composition, perspective, movement and more.
+Each year, MBMA exhibits student work in a schoolwide Gallery Exhibit.

-The Music program begins with an introduction and review of vocal techniques through singing which includes: breath support, vowel sounds, diction, dynamics, phrasing, melody and partner sounds.
-Students are introduced to Instrumental Music through "Strike, strum, and sound".
+MBMA provides our students with a strong music program.
+Classes begin with an introduction and review of vocal techniques through singing (which includes: breath support, vowel sounds, diction, dynamics, phrasing, melody and partner sounds).
+Students are introduced to an appreciation of instrumental music through "Strike, strum, and sound".
 Percussion instruments, key boards, wind instruments and string instruments are added.
-They are also introduced to Music Theory, Elements of Music, Rhythm, notation/pitch, melody and harmony, dynamic expression, and introductory Italian terms and definitions.
-Applied performance and rehearsal techniques and etiquette lead up to several all school performances throughout the school year.
+Music theory, elements of music, rhythm, notation/pitch, melody/harmony, dynamic expression, and introductory Italian terms and definitions are all additional areas of focus.
+Applied performance and rehearsal techniques and etiquette lead up to exceptional school performances throughout the school year.

-The Elementary program begins with a Team Building unit designed to help students interact in a non competitive fashion.
-It develops improved communication, working in different roles (followers and leaders), and the importance of good sportsmanship.
-Team sports units cover basic rules and skills of the individual sports.
-This includes dribbling, shooting, and passing in each sport, as well as basic strategies such as offensive and defensive positioning.
-The Upper Division participates in The President's Physical Fitness Testing.
-They pretest and work on skills to increase strength, flexibility and endurance for to develop top performance.
+Developing an appreciation of health and physical fitness is a priority for MBMA.
+Level I students begin their physical awareness with a focus on locomotor skills: walking, running, hopping, jogging, skipping, jumping, and sliding.
+Next, students work on non-locomotor skills ( i.e. balancing, twisting, bending, swaying, turning, and stretching) and manipulative movements (i.e. kicking, grasping, rolling, throwing, and catching).
+Our Elementary program focuses on the importance of team building, as this unit is designed to help students interact positively in a non-competitive fashion.
+This approach develops improved communication, understanding the value of different roles (followers and leaders), and the importance of good sportsmanship.
+Our team sports units cover basic rules and skills of the individual sports.
+Physical skills include: dribbling, shooting, and passing in each sport, as well as basic strategies such as offensive and defensive positioning.
+Our Upper Division participates annually in The President's Physical Fitness Testing.
+All students pretest and perfect skills used to increase strength, flexibility and endurance to achieve top performance.

-Each year a general topic of study is selected to be emphasized utilizing all the sciences throughout the school year.
-The depth of study is developed to meet the academic levels of each grade.
-By 6th grade, Chemistry is introduced and the students begin to work with the periodic table and balance chemical equations.
+MBMA believes in teaching our students the love of learning.
+As we are a STEM/STEAM school, each year a general topic of study is selected utilizing all the sciences throughout the school year.
+A depth of study is developed to meet the academic levels of each grade.
+By 6th grade, chemistry is introduced and the students begin to work with the periodic table and balance chemical equations.
 Students are introduced to the metric system, scientific vocabulary, and the scientific method.
-Students work with scientific tools such as microscopes, scales, rulers, beakers, Erlenmeyer flasks, and thermometers.
+Scientific tool use is taught with practice using microscopes, scales, rulers, beakers, Erlenmeyer flasks, and thermometers.
 The curriculum also includes a dissection lesson.
-3rd through 6th grade students participate in extensive Science Fair projects which are judged, then displayed at our annual Science Fair the first Friday in May.
+3rd through 6th grade students participate annually in an extensive Science Fair which is judged in May.